-information, and most important: one or more links to further investigate the problem and possibly get more In Web, a counter that keeps track of the time that it takes from the moment a new Web page is called until folder
+In Web, a counter that keeps track of the time that it takes from the moment a new Web page is called until the first byte arrives back from the Web server.

 FocalPoint

 An agent that communicates with the Listeners installed on the monitored servers, receives data from the Collectors, periodically processes and stores this data in the PMDB, and serves UI requests.